lucasmanuelkohler/material/week02-23sep2019/Chip-Seq.md

 *To-Do* make the link (technology -> application -> statistics)

-ChIP-Seq can be used to determine Binding sites of many different proteins, but most interesting are Transcription factors, since we could draw conclusions about gene activity, if we can understand TF-binding patterns.
+ChIP-Seq can be used to determine binding sites of many different proteins, usually transcription factors, since we could draw conclusions about gene activity if we can understand TF-binding patterns.
-The sensitivity of the method depends higly on sequencing depth used.
+The sensitivity of the method depends mainly on the sequencing depth used.

 github usernames: